 Public Lectures at the University of York

 Every term, the University organises free public lectures on a wide variety of topics and aimed at a general audience.
-Some require tickets (available from our tickets page) but most do not.
-Where tickets are needed, this is indicated in the publicity.
+Some require tickets (available from individual event pages) but most do not.
+Where tickets are needed, this is also indicated in the publicity.

 We distribute information on upcoming lectures to interested members of the public at the start of each academic term (October, January and April).
 If you would like to receive a free copy of this leaflet either by email or by post, please join our mailing list.
 Updated lecture details are also available here on our web pages.
 As they are updated frequently, they may publicise lectures which we were unable to include in the leaflet.